arlandfran/h17ku/README.md

 ```

 Comments have a one to many relationship to Posts with the `post` objectId as the reference.

+Posts and comments have a very similar model but Posts has a `comments` array that keeps track of the amount of comments that a single Post has.

 ## Technologies Used